CStank89/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+    This gives us the ability to acces functions from a parent level schop in a child level scope.
+With that in mind we can only work downwards never back up.

 2. Study the following code, then answer the questions below.

 ```js